6 House Rules for Teenage Drivers

 For the new driver in your family, a set of car keys means freedom.
 But to you as a parent it can mean extra worries and sleepless nights.
 So, what can you do?
 You play an important role in teen driving safety.
-Clearly defining your expectations and instilling the rules of the road are good places to start.
+Clearly defining your expectations, instilling the rules of the road and creating a teenager driving contract can go a long way toward ensuring your teens stay safe behind the wheel.
 Before you toss your young driver the keys, be sure to go over these rules for teen drivers.

 1. No Phones While Driving